ninjablocks/developer-docs/source/sphereappguides/push-app-to-sphere.rst

 	Binary: app-foobar
 	JSON: package.json

-3. Build for ARM and SCP your binary and package.json files to the new app directory
+3. On your development machine, build the app for ARM and then copy (SCP) your binary and package.json files to the new app directory.

 .. code-block:: bash